Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.
 In Oshkosh, that climate reality intersects with an economy built on a no-frills economy that rewards practical spending and penalizes no one for being budget-conscious.
-The result for electrician salary is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for electrician salary is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $47K frames what's affordable — and what isn't.

 What Matters Most